Key Takeaways:

 Get Licensed

-Before you can start working, all pharmacists have to take a big test called the NAPLEX.
-You might also have to pass other tests depending on which state you live in.
-Even after becoming licensed, pharmacists have to keep learning by taking special classes throughout their careers.
+Before you can start working, all pharmacists must take a comprehensive test called the NAPLEX.
+You may also need to pass additional tests, depending on the state in which you live.
+Even after becoming licensed, pharmacists must continue learning by taking specialized classes throughout their careers.

 Important Things to Know